Afghanistan, often called the crossroads of Central Asia, has a long history of turbulence.

 In 1747, Ahmad Shah Durrani unified the Pashtun tribes and created the Durrani Empire, which is considered the beginning of modern Afghanistan.
 In the late 19th century, Afghanistan became a buffer state buffer between the British Indian Empire and the Russian Empire.
 On August 19, 1919, following the third Anglo-Afghan war, the country regained full independence from the United Kingdom.

+From the 1930s to the 1970s, Afghanistan had the essence of a national government and Kabul was known as the “Paris of Central Asia.”
 A brief foray into democracy ended in a 1973 coup and a 1978 Communist counter-coup.
 The Soviet Union invaded in 1979 to support the frail Afghan Communist regime, sparking a long and destructive war.
 The USSR withdrew in 1989 under relentless pressure from internationally supported anti-Communist mujahedin rebels.
 After a subsequent series of civil wars, in 1996 Kabul fell to the Taliban, a hard-line Pakistani-sponsored movement that emerged in 1994 to end the country's civil war and anarchy.
 Following the September 11, 2001, terrorist attacks, a US, Allied, and anti-Taliban Northern Alliance military action toppled the Taliban for sheltering Osama Bin Laden.
 The UN-sponsored Bonn Conference in 2001 established a process for political reconstruction that included the adoption of a new constitution.

 In December 2004, Hamid Karzai became the first democratically elected president of Afghanistan.
 The National Assembly was inaugurated the following December.
 After winning a second term in 2009, Karzai's presidency came to an end in 2014.
 The Afghanistan presidential election of 2014 was controversial, and despite UN supervision there were many allegations of fraud.
 After a second round of voting, the two frontrunners, Ashraf Ghani Ahmadzai and Abdullah Abdullah, came to a power-sharing agreement.
-Ghani will serve as the president.
+Ghani serves as the president.

 Despite gains toward building a stable central government, a resurgent Taliban and continuing provincial instability — particularly in the south and the east — remain serious challenges for the government of Afghanistan.